How to Tie the Angler’s Loop (Perfection Loop)

 It’s ideal for creating a small loop at the end of a tippet or leader for a loop-to-loop connection, making it easy to switch out leaders.

-Unfortunately, the Angler’s Loop tends to jam badly after heavy loads, so it’s not ideal for situations where frequent untying is required.
-It’s best used where a permanent loop is needed.
+Unfortunately, this knot tends to jam badly after heavy loads, so it’s not ideal for situations where frequent untying is required.

 Important Notes on Safety